 Results

 The completed corpus comprises 16,986 sessions from 10,874 unique subjects.
 Each of these sessions contains at least one EDF file (more in the case of long term monitoring sessions that were broken into multiple files) and one physician report.
-Subjects were 51% female and ranged in age from less than one year to over 90 (average 51.6, stdev 55.9).
-The average number of sessions per patient was 1.56, although as many as 37 EEGs were recorded for a single patient over an eight-month period.
+Corpus metrics are summarized in Figure 2.
+Subjects were 51% female and ranged in age from less than one year to over 90 (average 51.6, stdev 55.9; see Figure 2 bottom left).
+The average number of sessions per patient was 1.56, although as many as 37 EEGs were recorded for a single patient over an eight-month period (Figure 2 top left).
+The number of sessions per year varies from approximately 1,000-2,500 (with the exception of years 2000-2002, and 2005, in which limited numbers of complete reports were found in the various electronic medical record archives; see Figure 2 top right).

-There was a substantial degree of variability with respect to the number of channels included in the corpus.
+There was a substantial degree of variability with respect to the number of channels included in the corpus (see Figure 2 bottom right).
 EDF files typically contained both EEG-specific channels as well as supplementary channels such as detected bursts, EKG, EMG, and photic stimuli.
 The most common number of EEG-only channels per EDF file was 31, although there were cases with as few as 20.
 A majority of the EEG data was sampled at 250Hz (87%) with the remaining data being sampled at 256Hz (8.3%), 400Hz (3.8%), and 512Hz (1%).

 An initial analysis of the physician reports reveals a wide range of medications and medical conditions.
 Unsurprisingly, the most common listed medications were anti-convulsants such as Keppra and Dilantin, as well as blood thinners such as Lovenox and heparin.
 Approximately 87% of the reports included the text string ‘epilep’, and about 12% included ‘stroke’.
 Only 48 total reports included the string ‘concus’.